America’s Birthday Parade returns to downtown St. Louis July 3

 America’s Birthday Parade will return to downtown St. Louis on July 3 after taking an in-person year off because of the pandemic, organizers announced Tuesday.

-No announcement has been made yet about Fair St. Louis, but fair chairman David Estes Tuesday that an announcement on plans is imminent.
+Fair St. Louis chairman David Estes said Tuesday that an announcement is imminent regarding the event, which typically runs for three days at Gateway Arch National Park.

 The parade will follow the federal, state and local restrictions that are in place regarding social distancing and face masks.
-The most up-to-date restrictions and recommendations will be posted on americasbirthdayparade.com
+The most up-to-date restrictions and recommendations will be posted at americasbirthdayparade.com.

 The parade has traditionally included a float with the Veiled Prophet and the most recent debutante honored as the Queen of Love and Beauty.